andrewwk/github-avatar-downloader-2017/README.md

 # GitHub Avatar Downloader

+### Description
+A simple program that downloads images from a Github url, by utilizing Request and Filestream.

-## Problem Statement
+### Problem Statement

-Given a GitHub repository name and owner, download all the contributors' profile images and save them to a subdirectory, `avatars/`.
+Given a GitHub repository name and owner:
+  - Download all the contributors' profile images
+  - Save them to a subdirectory, `avatars/`.

-## Expected Usage
+### Expected Usage

 This program should be executed from the command line, in the following manner:

-`node download_avatars.js jquery jquery`
+`node download_avatars.js <repo name> <repo owner>`